junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 When Amara invaded Heaven, angels were infected by darkness disease that is contagious and deadly, much like human's Black Death (so Dean names it "Angel Black Death").
 All infected angels die painfully, the whole angel race is going extinct, Heaven crumbles.

 Right after S11E23, TFW celebrate the victory after Amara/Chuck gone, then Cas notices ABD, goes to Heaven to investigate and unknowingly get himself infected.
 They find solution is to use "the Brightest Light" to purify the darkness.
 They think it might mean Michael or Lucifer.
-They get Lucifer back from LA music concert when he possesses Vince Vincente, fix his Nick vessel with Crowley's help, get Michael out of Cage with Rowena's help, try to talk them into saving angels but they want to destroy the world instead.
+They get Lucifer back from LA music festival when he possesses Vince Vincente, fix his Nick vessel with Crowley's help, get Michael out of Cage with Rowena's help, try to talk them into saving angels but they want to destroy the world instead.

 Dean and Sam say yes to Michael and Lucifer, and take over the control eventually, sacrifice each other to save the world and cure angels.
 Cas goes to Heaven to resurrect Dean and Sam, they only find out now Cas is also infected and dying.
 Dean realizes the real "Brightest Light" means love, he uses his soul and love to save Cas.
 Everyone saved, world in peace again.
 Happy ending.